jsmarier-courses/midterm-project-aidenmccue2/mpad2003_midterm_aiden_mccue.md

 As mentioned before to tell the full story I would need to research about any potential policies surrounding a 14 day service request window as this is my hypothosis as to why there is such a drastic spike in two week response times.
 I would also need to look more into the types of requests and the length of time they require as certain requests may take different times than others.
 After finding which requests take longer than others my next step would be to email any of the various designated emails for different request types located on this [site](https://ottawa.ca/en/3-1-1/find-people/department-directory#section-3f9641f9-23d2-4a2d-b7ab-5e0e3c70a661).
 After emailing I would be able to find out who to talk to and interview them about the service request process.
 After looking into this I could craft a potential story about needlessly long requests.

 ## 5. Conclusion

 Overall the most challenging aspect of this assignment for me was time management.
+I unfortunatly got sick just before the due date which caused a drastic decrease in my workflow.
+Material wise my biggest struggle was the VIMO analysis as I had to revist the material a couple times.
+I also stuggled with the lack of spell check in vs code.
+I found myself constantly double checking spelling instead of focusing on material.
+The most rewarding aspect of this assignment was also vs code.
+I enjoyed the workflow aside from the lack of spell check.
+It felt very familiar to previous courses and was a nice change of pace from regular documents.

+If I were to attempt this project again I would definitely start earlier to prevent any last second inconviences and having to rush at the end.

 ## 6. References